Integrating an E-Commerce Site with Inventory Management System

 - Will credit cards be charged and settled upon order placement or upon shipment?

-- Should authorizations be requested from the website and settlement from Inventory system?
+- Should authorizations be requested from the website and settlement from the Inventory system?

-- How will refunds be processed and how should refund info be distributed between systems?
+- How will refunds be processed, and how should refund information be distributed between systems?

 - Should certain sales persons/users be assigned to online and offline orders based on certain rules?

-If you come up with answers to these questions, you can then set the requirements to the integrator and plan/budget the full integration from the start.
+If you come up with answers to these questions, you can then set the requirements for the integrator and plan/budget the full integration from the start.

 Some other practical information related to software and integrations can be seen here: